MrBohdan/LearnProject/README.md

               │    └── AssertDemo                              #Keyword 'assert'
               ├── CollectionsDemo
-              │    ├── AlgorithmsDemo                          #Implementation of the Collection algorithms │    ├── ArrayDemo                               #
-              │    ├── ArrayDequeDemo                          #Implementation of the ArrayDeque │    ├── ArrayListDemo                           #Implementation of the ArrayList │    ├── ArrayListToArray                        #ArrayList with a method toArray() │    ├── ComparatorDemo                          #The Comparator interface
+              │    ├── AlgorithmsDemo                          #Implementation of the Collection algorithms │    ├── ArrayDemo                               #Implementation of an Array class and it's methods │    ├── ArrayDequeDemo                          #Implementation of an ArrayDeque │    ├── ArrayListDemo                           #Implementation of an ArrayList │    ├── ArrayListToArray                        #ArrayList with a method toArray() │    ├── ComparatorDemo                          #The Comparator interface
               │    ├── ComparatorDemo2                         #The Comparator interface
-              │    ├── EnumSetDemo                             #Implementation of the EnumSet │    ├── HashMapDemo                             #Implementation of the HashMap │    ├── HashSetDemo                             #Implementation of the HashSet │    ├── IteratorDemo                            #The Iterator interface
+              │    ├── EnumSetDemo                             #Implementation of an EnumSet │    ├── HashMapDemo                             #Implementation of a HashMap │    ├── HashSetDemo                             #Implementation of a HashSet │    ├── IteratorDemo                            #The Iterator interface
-              │    ├── LinkedHashMapDemo                       #Implementation of the LinkedHashMap │    ├── LinkedHashSetDemo                       #Implementation of the LinkedHashSet │    ├── LinkedListDemo                          #Implementation of the LinkedList │    ├── SpliteratorDemo                         #The Spliterator interface
+              │    ├── LinkedHashMapDemo                       #Implementation of a LinkedHashMap │    ├── LinkedHashSetDemo                       #Implementation of a LinkedHashSet │    ├── LinkedListDemo                          #Implementation of a LinkedList │    ├── SpliteratorDemo                         #The Spliterator interface
-              │    ├── TreeMapDemo                             #Implementation of the TreeMap │    ├── TreeMapDemo2                            #The interface Comparator with a compareTo() method │    ├── TreeMapDemo2A                           #The Comparator with a thenComparing() method and lambda │    └── TreeSetDemo                             #Implementation of the TreeSet ├── EnumDemo
+              │    ├── TreeMapDemo                             #Implementation of a TreeMap │    ├── TreeMapDemo2                            #The interface Comparator with a compareTo() method │    ├── TreeMapDemo2A                           #The Comparator with a thenComparing() method and lambda │    └── TreeSetDemo                             #Implementation of a TreeSet ├── EnumDemo
               │    ├── AskMe                                   #Simple Enum class implementation │    ├── EnumDemo                                #Simple Enum class implementation